slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*

+> *'Show me a hero, and I'll write you a tragedy.' -- F. Scott Fitzgerald*

 Beware of all players.

 People are amazing optimizers and will find any loopholes or gaps to their advantage.
 No one will help you in a way that is prejudicial to them.

-> *'Show me a hero, and I'll write you a tragedy.' -- F. Scott Fitzgerald*

 ### On easy opponents

-Easy players are often just [baiting](#on-charming) you.
+Easy players are often just [deceiving](#on-charming) you.
 However - if you can identify them - there are people acting stupid that are easy wins.

 > *'Despise the free lunch.' -- Robert Greene (40th law of power)*